Last updated on October 24th, 2023 at 20:49

 Once upon a time, all manual coffee grinders were high speed rotating blade grinders with two cutting discs.

-This is no longer the case and for a number of years now (decades!) there are the option of manual burr grinders.
+This is no longer the case and for a number of years now (decades!) there has been the option of manual burr grinders.
 Some are even mini ceramic conical burrs, which are the perfect choice for a manual grinder.

 Thanks to advances in technology, there is really no difference in terms of the quality of the grinds from a manual burr grinder and an automatic burr grinder.